 Red: Less than two turns.

 No colour: Instant effect.

 Order queuing: A new UI control allows the player to queue orders for a character: First cast spell x, then move to spot y, then attack enemy z with your axe.
-The character performs all three actions in succession with player interaction.
+The character performs all three actions in succession without player interaction.

 Improved Melf’s Minute Meteors: MMM are a great weapon, but they can be very dangerous.
 If an enemy attacks the mage in melee, the mage cannot drop the MMM, so he suffers the big penalty for using a ranged weapon in melee combat.
 This mod simply allows the mage to drop the MMM, which enables him to select a melee weapon and eliminate the penalty.

 Improved contingencies and sequencers.
 Contingencies and sequencers fail when their target is out of range of their spells.
 For example, a chain contingency that casts Mordenkainen Sword fails if its target is the nearest enemy.
 This mod prevents the player from putting in a sequencer or contingency spells that are guaranteed to fail due to their range limitations.

 Party AI off affects summons.
 The AI of summoned creatures is not very good.
 Examples: